bmp-dot/QuickStartCalmDSL/README.md

 generated](media/image6.png){width="4.916083770778653in"
 height="2.0006944444444446in"}

-## For the next section we will review a python based blueprint and make a modification
+## Review a python based blueprint and make a modification

 -   Change to the "HelloBlueprint" directory and do an "ls"